Recommendations & Conclusions

 It is vital that platforms are held responsible for the algorithmic spread of misleading or deceptive content that can radicalise and harm users.
 The few measures in the Act that address misinformation fall short.
 The False Communications offence is vaguely worded and will be difficult to implement; the advisory committee …

-Government response.
 The government acknowledges the importance of countering misinformation, but defends the Online Safety Act's proportionate approach which targets illegal content and content harmful to children.
-It emphasizes that Category 1 services are accountable for their terms of service, references its …
+It emphasizes that Category 1 services are accountable for their terms of service, references its media literacy strategy, and notes …

 Department for Science, Innovation and Technology